The Best Walking Shoes for Women That Look Just as Great as They Feel

 Best for: Narrow feet

 New Balance kicks are classic choices for cushioned walking, and these 877 V1 walking shoes are no exception.
 They’re particularly great for those with narrow feet, thanks to inclusive sizing that offers narrow, medium, and wide widths—a relative rarity in the world of walking shoes.
-They also come in a variety of eye-catching and easily matched colorways to suit just about every personal style.
+They also come in a variety of eye-catching and easily matched colorways to suit just about every personal style (you can find some to match your favorite workout shorts!)

 Five Tribe Gentle Backless Loafer Flatform